If You Don’t Know the 2023 Pickleball Serve Rule, You’ll Hate Yourself Later

 But-Enforcement of the New Pickleball Rules May Be An Issue

-While we are in favor of the banning of the pre-spun serve, we are concerned with how it will be enforced.
+Just as when the Chainsaw Serve was banned back in 2022, we have been in favor of banning of the pre-spun serve.
+However, we are concerned with how it will be enforced.

-Specifically, the proposed rule reads as follows for enforcement:
+Specifically, the rule reads as follows for enforcement:

-If the receiver determines that manipulation or spin has been imparted, or the release of the ball is not visible, the receiver shall call for a reserve immediately after the serve occurs.
+In non-officiated matches, if the receiver determines that manipulation of spin has been imparted prior to the serve, or the release of the ball is not visible, the receiver may call for a replay before the return of serve.

 The problem we see with this enforcement mechanism is